📻 KiwiSDR / WebSDR ONLINE

 Why do so many people use KiwiSDR?

-KiwiSDR became one of the most used WebSDR platforms because it hits the sweet spot: easy access for listeners, manageable setup for station owners, and a UI that makes signal hunting fast.
+KiwiSDR hits the sweet spot: easy access for listeners, manageable setup for station owners, and a UI that makes signal hunting fast.

 For listeners